 Chips, cracks, and other minor cosmetic imperfections can make you feel self-conscious about the appearance of your smile.

-Dr. Art Carpenter offers dental bonding as a simple and affordable way to conceal flaws in just one visit.
+Art Carpenter, DDS, offers dental bonding as a simple and affordable way to conceal flaws in just one visit.

-ReversibleWith dental bonding, Dr. Carpenter only needs to gently etch the surface of your tooth to apply the composite resin material.
-Since there is little to no tooth alteration, bonding is reversible.
+ReversibleDental bonding is performed by gently etching the surface of the tooth to apply a composite resin material.
+Since there is little to no tooth alteration, it is reversible.

 QuickOur team can perform the entire bonding treatment in a single visit.
-In many cases, patients spend less than an hour in our office and walk out with significant results.
+In many cases, patients spend less than an hour in our Kenilworth, IL, office, and they walk out with noticeable results.

-Do you feel embarrassed about wanting to change your smile?
+Do you feel embarrassed about your teeth to the point where you avoid smiling?

 If You Feel Self-Conscious, You Are Not Alone